The Complete Webinar Guide: Everything You Need to Know for Success

 Social Media

-Social media is another excellent way to advertise your webinar.
+Social media marketing is another excellent way to advertise your webinar.
 You can create posts on all your major platforms from your brand's profile.
 Your followers will also be able to easily share your post with their own network.
 The posts should include a link to the registration page as well as some enticing visuals.

 Reach out to industry-specific influencers and ask them to promote your event.
 Although it might cost you a bit of money, it is worth it if the influencer can reach a large enough target audience.